 Fixed overdentures, or implant supported dentures, are a treatment designed to replace an entire arch of missing teeth.
 Typically, this treatment involves the use of 6 to 8 implant posts to provide support for your dental restorations, which are secured into place on the posts with small screws.
 If you have been wearing dentures for a while, however, you may not have sufficient bone mass in your jaw to support these posts.
 The failure of even one post can fail the entire restoration.

-If you do not have enough bone mass, you may be a candidate for the All on four treatment concept.
+If you do not have enough bone mass, you may be a candidate for the All-on-4® Treatment Concept.
 This treatment, otherwise known as teeth in a day, uses only four implant posts to provide support for your new teeth.
 The posts are placed in such a way as to take full advantage of your existing natural bone mass, increasing the success of your bone fusing to them.
 With this treatment, denture wearers can get dental implants without the need for undergoing a bone graft surgery first.

 Getting Your New Teeth